christinebittle/ZooApplication_8/README.md

 # ZooApplication

 The first part of our Zoo Application.
-This features the use of Code-First Migrations to create our database.
-To run this project;
+This features the use of Code-First Migrations to create our database, and WebAPI and LINQ to perform CRUD operations.

 Videos which cover this codebase:
 - [Building With ASP.NET - Project Setup](https://youtu.be/NSpYP1YW9p0)
 - [Building with ASP.NET - Object Relational Mapping](https://youtu.be/V1emgCxxRtI)
 - [Building with ASP.NET - Base CRUD](https://youtu.be/uEgWxIZmX48)

-- Clone the repository
+# Running this project
 - Make sure there is an App_Data folder in the project (Right click solution > View in File Explorer)
 - Tools > Nuget Package Manager > Package Manage Console > Update-Database
 - Check that the database is created using (View > SQL Server Object Explorer > MSSQLLocalDb > ..)